General Education Assessment

 The student work products collected are scored independently on a common rubric by trained scorers.
 Over 170 full-time and parttime faculty members and many graduate assistants have participated in the process!
 The results of this scoring provide quantitative estimates of students' performance and qualitative descriptions of what each performance level looks like, which provides valuable information for the process of improvement.
 The normal disadvantage to this type of approach when compared to standardized tests is that results cannot be compared to other institutions.
 This disadvantage is mitigated in part by the use of the AAC&U VALUE rubrics for many of the learning goals.
 This concern is also addressed by the regular administration of standardized assessments, giving the university the opportunity to make such comparisons. back to top

 The eight Learning Goals are assessed on a rotating basis.
 The schedule has flexibility to increase the frequency of assessment of any learning goals, for example, one with inconclusive or confusing results. back to top

 Prior to the start of each semester, the General Education Assessment Director meets with the selected course instructors to familiarize them with the VALUE rubrics.
 Instructors are asked to review their course content and assignments, and to select one assignment that they believe fits the dimensions of learning goal being assessed and the corresponding rubric.
 Instructors should include in the course syllabus the General Education Assessment Statement for Students, which discloses the use of their work for the purpose of General Education Assessment.

-The General Education Assessment office retrieves a copy of the course roster from Banner in order to compile the student demographic information in university records for the purpose of analysis based on demographic and preparedness variables. back to top
+The General Education Assessment office retireves a copy of the course roster from Banner in order to compile the student demographic and preparedness information in order to further analyze the score findings.back to top